Cosmic 1

 Size: Digital Original JPEG, 40" w x 60" 360 dpi

-2021 Notes From Artists Dennis Eavenson and Sharon Eavenson On The Horseshoe Collection
+2021 Notes From Artists Dennis Eavenson and Sharon Eavenson On The Horseshoe Series

 These artworks present scientific ideas about space, time and matter as a means of describing reality.
 Acknowledging